Ewan88/roguelike/README.md

 4. Add a health system and a combat system that uses it
 5. Add healing potions
 6. Dispaly a "game over" screen when the player dies
-7. Add the Amulet of Yara to the level and let the player win by reaching it
+7. Add the Amulet of Yala to the level and let the player win by reaching it

 ## Stretch Goals